 Take a look at an article I wrote for Natural Nutraceuticals!

 Probiotics are also beneficial in strengthening your immunity, helping in weight loss, oral health, brain function, cholesterol, blood pressure, IBS, infection and your overall general health.
-Evidence has actually suggested that probiotics are also useful in preventing toxins from being released and producing anti-infection agents.
-Probiotics are especially important to take if you are on any antibiotics, due to the fact that a great deal of the good bacteria is actually lost during that time.
+Evidence has suggested that probiotics are also useful in preventing toxins from being released and producing anti-infection agents.
+Probiotics are especially important to take if you are on any antibiotics, since a great deal of the good bacteria is lost during that time.

 Probiotics are naturally found in some foods such as yogurts, miso, kefir, tempeh and in different supplements.
 Ideally, they should be taken regularly to help keep the digestive system in balance and function optimally.
 They will also help restore normal flora, and when supporting the immune system function, it can wipe out intestinal bacteria aimlessly.
 For probiotics to go into effect, they could take hours, a few weeks and even up to months depending on the number of organisms you intake.

 Several probiotics require refrigeration, while others may not.
 The reason that these probiotics would need to be refrigerated is due to bacteria, which is sensitive to heat and moisture.
 Mentioned on Consumer Lab, “Heat can kill organisms and moisture can activate them within pills, only to die due to lack of nutrients and a proper environment.
 These products should ideally be refrigerated and kept out of humidity.